-Each generation has its quirks.
-Most label it as an “old person thing” when asked why grandpa or grandma does something unusual.
-The defense from the other side is that “it was the way things were back in our day.”
+Every generation has its peculiarities.
+Most label it as an “old person thing” when asked why grandpa or grandma does something strange.
+The justification from the other side is that “it was the way things were back in our day.”

-With that in mind, here are some things that Boomers do that millennials find annoying.
+With that in mind, here are some things Boomers do that millennials find aggravating.

 There’s nothing wrong with visiting your children.
 But turning up unannounced can be frustrating.
 If you want to see your kids, ring first and see if it’s okay.
 Popping in suddenly can mean that plans are put on hold while your kids have to be hospitable to you.